From United States

 • Full-to-Full

-Return with same fuel level, most economical option
+Return with the same fuel level, most economical option

 • Full-to-Empty

-Pay upfront for full tank, convenient but often more expensive
+Pay upfront for a full tank, convenient but often more expensive

 • Same-to-Same

-Return with same level as pickup, fair pricing
+Return with the same level as pickup, fair pricing

 • Pre-purchase fuel options